hashicorp/terraform/website/source/docs/providers/circonus/r/check.html.markdown

 * `json` - (Optional) A JSON check.
 See below for details on how to configure the `json` check.

+* `metric` - (Required) A list of one or more `metric` configurations.
+All metrics obtained from this check instance will be available as individual metric streams.
+See below for a list of supported `metric` attrbutes.

 * `metric_limit` - (Optional) Setting a metric limit will tell the Circonus backend to periodically look at the check to see if there are additional metrics the collector has seen that we should collect.
 It will not reactivate